 College Job Board

 Take advantage of your college career center!
 Almost every college has a job board.
 It wouldn’t hurt to take a look, and more often than not, the companies that submit listings have a tie or relationship with the college.
-I hit the jackpot by going to the Fashion Institute of Technology, so the listings for my area of interest were pretty top notch.
+I hit the jackpot by going to the Fashion Institute of Technology, so the listings for my area of interest were pretty top-notch.
 Don’t see the companies you’re looking for?
 Ask your career center how they can help you get in touch if you’re struggling to.
-The service is lumped in with you college tuition, so make the most of it!
+The service is often lumped in with your college tuition, so make the most of it!

 You got this!

 This post may contain affiliate links.
 For full details, please visit the disclaimer page.